Hierarchy-Aware Multimodal Unlearning for Medical AI: Benchmark:

 \subsection{Dataset Partition}

 After generating the full set of multimodal question-answer pairs, we organize the data into structured subsets to support both fine-tuning and targeted unlearning experiments across different hierarchy levels.
 Below, we first describe the fine-tuning set used to obtain vanilla (pre-unlearning) MLLM performance, followed by the forget--retain partitions and evaluation sets.
+We provide more examples from the dataset in \Cref{fig:dataset-examples}.